Kuzbass Autonomous Industrial Colony: Organization's activities

 Foreigners examined many areas of Kuzbass (Novokuznetsk, Bachatsky, Guryevsk, Kiselyovsk, Kuznetsky).
 The Kemerovo Rudnik, in which there was the necessary infrastructure and labor resources, was considered the most suitable for the endeavor.
 The official registration of the AIC took place on December 22, 1922.
 At the first stage, the colony was handed the mines of the Kemerovo, by 1923 the Kolchuginsky, Prokopyevsky and Kiselevsky mines were added.
-At the same time, two representative offices of the AIC in New York and Berlin opened, which were engaged in the search for workers for the colony and made purchases of equipment.
+At the same time, two representative offices of the AIC in New York City and Berlin opened, which were engaged in the search for workers for the colony and made purchases of equipment.
 The colony's activities were covered in the Kuzbass Bulletin regularly published in New York by the Kuzbass Society.

 About 750 workers and specialists arrived from abroad to work at the AIC enterprises in the Kuznetsk basin.
 The national composition of the colonists was quite diverse, there were Americans, Finns, Germans, Yugoslavs, Russians (about 30 nationalities in total).

 While men were the majority, a significant number of the foreign colonists were women, who were drawn to the colony by its promises of gender equality and the freedom from 'Kitchen Slavery' the Soviet Union in general offered.
 Some, such as Ruth Kennedy, would come with their families, while others would come alone.
 Despite the fact that the basis of the colony was represented by foreigners, a significant percentage of the workers were Russian miners, their number was in the region of 5000 people.
 According to data, about 500 Americans were employed there, instead of the planned 3 thousand (in total, 560 foreigners worked in the colony).
 About 8 thousand people were employed at the colony enterprises by the end of 1923.
 In the official documents of the colony, there was no mention of the predominantly American composition of the volunteer contingent that worked in it, but in the press and even in official documents it often appeared under the name "American Colony".
 The colony was headed by Sebald Rutgers, who left this post in 1926 for health reasons.
 Kutkin, the Russian engineer who replaced Rutgers as the head of the AIC, turned the entire foreign colony against himself, which led to its gradual elimination.

 The colonists, together with the Soviet government, sought to make the AIC an independent industrial unit in the Kuznetsk basin.
 Moreover, the AIC claimed the right of an exemplary enterprise, to which the rest should be equal.
 But the main task for foreigners was the restoration and development of the heavy coal industry of Kuzbass.
 The center of their activity was the Kemerovo region, where the main enterprises and the board of the entire organization were located.
-The “Kuzbass AIC” reconstructed a number of mines, built and put into production the first chemical processing plant in Russia and organized an advanced agricultural farm.
+The "Kuzbass AIC" reconstructed a number of mines, built and put into production the first chemical processing plant in Russia and organized an advanced agricultural farm.
 Under the AIC, villages in the Kemerovo region were massively electrified and luxury districts were built in the cities of Kuzbass.